 Although popular with Scandinavians and other Europeans, few Americans travel to this far corner of Europe.
 For seven days, we will traverse the most northern section of the Kungsleden from Abisko to Nikkaluokta.

 While the Arctic terrain is rugged, there's a certain civility to the Kungsleden.
 Sturdy suspension bridges span dangerous rivers, and comfortable huts, some with saunas, welcome us at the end of each day's hike.
 Saunas are a deeply ingrained part of Swedish culture and provide a rejuvenating experience not to be missed!
 Each location has multiple huts, and each hut typically sleeps 4-8 people per room and has a fully equipped kitchen for us to prepare our meals.
+A small store at each location provides snacks, beverages, and limited groceries.
 Our last night on the trail is at Mountain Station Kebnekaise, a lodge with an excellent restaurant featuring local Sami cuisine.

 We rate this as a moderately strenuous trek.
 There are few major climbs and the trail is well maintained.
 You will not need any camping gear other than a sleeping bag, but each person will be required to carry a portion of the group's food.
 Our trek is within the capability of reasonably fit hikers.
 Join us on this arctic hiking adventure of a lifetime!